schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step2.rst.txt

 Open Step 2 on the |reeborg_environment|.

-Give Reeborg the appropriate instructions to make him pick up the dandelions, put them in the garbage, and return home!
+Give Reeborg the appropriate instructions to make it pick up the dandelions, put them in the garbage, and return home!

 .. |reeborg_environment| raw:: html